 If you have dreamed of being an NHL player when you were a little kid, queue image of me breaking a window with my patented slap shot, Live the Life allows you to experience every aspect of super stardom.
 As a team’s hottest rising star, you must answer both pre-game and post-game questions with each answer having a consequence on how not only your team and management perceives you, but your fans and family.
 Endorsement signings are based on your likeability on and off the ice, with fans having a major impact on signing the big deals.

 NHL 14 is a solid title, but will be instantly familiar feeling to anyone that has played NHL in the past two years.
 The inclusion of the updated fight system and the player detection is a step in the right direction, but the game is still handicapped by the limited AI that will feel cheap in higher difficulties and dumb at other times.
 EA appears to be taking the one step approach with the series, but once again the game is limited to consoles only.

 YES.
 If you don’t currently own last year’s offering or if you must play with the latest rosters, NHL 14 is a solid title worthy of your time.
 Just don’t expect for a revolution to the gameplay.Note: NHL 14 was reviewed on PlayStation 3.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.